 LONDON, Jan 7 A risk-hungry start to the year

-sensitivity to any signals on future cuts will remain high.
+signals on future cuts will remain high.

 After a roller-coaster December, in which expectations of a

 cut to the central bank's deposit rate built up and were

 subsequently dashed, pricing suggests traders are betting on a

 "My feeling is that the pressure to cut has eased a bit... a